alexandrelamberty/nidus/README.md

 - [Docker]()

 ## Usage

-his application rely on some environments variables;
+This application rely on some environments variables;

 ```properties
 # database and mongo-express